rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 ### BKK-CGK on Thai 777 Business Class

-I had a fairly typical flight on Thai Airways Royal Silk.
+I had a fairly typical flight in Thai Airways Royal Silk.
 I have flown their angle-flat 777 business class before and it's definitely more than adequate.
-I ended up getting some sleep on this flight because I was tired from all the time zone hopping.
+I ended up getting some sleep on this flight because I was pretty tired from all the time zone hopping.

 ### Jakarta, Indonesia